ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 90 minutes.
 Still at 88% on WDB but spent 60 minutes pair programming with Rachel from Koalas and Future Coding Wizards.

 **Thoughts**: Pair programming is AWESOME!
 It's like solving a puzzle with friends- when you can't figure out where a piece goes, your friend probably can.

+### Day 88: May 5th, 2017

+**Today's Progress**: Coded for 120 minutes.
+Now at 92% on WDB!
+More UI changes to go and then I'll be able to deploy it and complete the course.

+**Thoughts**: Thankful the TA Ian added more course content!